The Shot (Duke–Kentucky)

-The 1992 NCAA tournament was highlighted by a game between East Region #1 seed Duke and #2 seed Kentucky in the East Regional Final to determine a spot in the Final Four.
+The 1992 NCAA tournament was highlighted by a game between #1 seed Duke and #2 seed Kentucky in the East Region final to determine a spot in the Final Four.
 With 2.1 seconds remaining in overtime, defending national champion Duke trailed 103–102.
-Grant Hill threw a pass the length of the court to Christian Laettner, who faked right, dribbled once, turned, and hit a jumper as time expired for the 104–103 win.
+Grant Hill threw a pass three-quarters of the length of the court to Christian Laettner, who faked right, dribbled once, turned, and hit a jumper as time expired for the 104–103 win.
 In 2004 Sports Illustrated deemed it the greatest college basketball game of all time, and ESPN included it as number 17 on its list of top 100 sports moments of the past 25 years (see ESPN25).
 It is ranked number one on the list of the greatest NCAA tournament games of all time compiled by USA Today in 2002.

 Background and legacy

 Kentucky Wildcats

 The 1991–92 team is one of the most revered in the University of Kentucky's (UK) long basketball history.
-The Wildcats were coming off a two-year postseason ban due to major recruiting violations committed during the tenure of Pitino's predecessor Eddie Sutton, although the NCAA found Sutton was not personally liable.
+The Wildcats were coming off a two-year postseason ban due to major recruiting violations committed during the tenure of coach Rick Pitino's predecessor Eddie Sutton, although the NCAA found Sutton was not personally liable.
 The violations mainly centered on alleged cheating by former player Eric Manuel on the ACT college entrance exam and cash payments to the guardian of another former player, Chris Mills.
 This was notoriously highlighted on the cover of Sports Illustrated called "Kentucky's Shame".

 The team's four seniors, three of whom were Kentucky natives, had remained loyal to the program throughout its probation, and would enter Kentucky basketball history as "The Unforgettables".
 They were: